-The Company has approximately \$5.8 billion of goodwill and \$0.6 billion of other intangible assets with indefinite lives as of December 31, 2010.
+The Company has approximately \$6.2 billion of goodwill and \$0.6 billion of other intangible assets with indefinite lives as of December 31, 2011.
 Generally accepted accounting principles require the Company to test goodwill and other indefinite-lived intangible assets for impairment at least annually or more frequently whenever events or circumstances occur indicating that goodwill or other indefinite-lived intangible assets might be impaired.
-Events or circumstances which could indicate a potential impairment include, but not limited to: further sustained declines in worldwide rig counts below current analysts-forecasts, further collapse of spot and futures prices for oil and gas, significant additional deterioration of external financing for our customers, higher risk premiums or higher cost of equity.
+Events or circumstances which could indicate a potential impairment include, but not limited to: further sustained declines in worldwide rig counts below current analysts forecasts, further collapse of spot and futures prices for oil and gas, significant additional deterioration of external financing for our customers, higher risk premiums or higher cost of equity.
 The annual impairment test is performed during the fourth quarter of each year.
-Based on its analysis, the Company did not report any impairment of goodwill and other indefinite-lived intangible assets for the years ended December 31, 2010 and 2008.
-As described below, the Company concluded that an indicator of impairment occurred in the second quarter of 2009 and updated its impairment testing at June 30, 2009.
+Based on its analysis, the Company concluded that an indicator of impairment occurred in the second quarter of 2009 and updated its impairment testing at June 30, 2009.
 Based on its updated analysis, the Company concluded that it did not incur an impairment of goodwill for the period ended June 30, 2009.
-However, based on the Company s indefinite-lived intangible asset impairment analysis performed during the second quarter of 2009, the Company concluded that it incurred an impairment charge to certain indefinite-lived intangible assets of \$147 million at June 30, 2009.
+However, based on the Company s indefinite-lived intangible assets of \$147 million at June 30, 2009.
 The \$147 million impairment charge is included in the Company s consolidated income statement for the year ended December 31, 2009.

 During the second quarter of 2009, the worldwide average rig count was 2,009 rigs, down 41% from the fourth quarter 2008 average of 3,395 and down 25% from the first quarter 2009 average of 2,681.
 The second quarter 2009 average rig count represented the lowest quarterly average in the past six years.
 In addition, the Company s updated forecast was behind the Company s previous forecast completed at the beginning of 2009.
-While operating profit for the first quarter of 2009 was in line with the Company s first quarter 2009 operating profit forecast, the Company s consolidated operating profit for the second quarter of 2009 was below its second quarter 2009 forecast.
-As a result of the substantial decline in the worldwide rig count, and the decline in actual/forecasted results compared to the original 2009 forecast, the Company concluded that events or circumstances had occurred indicating that goodwill and other indefinite-lived intangible assets might be impaired as described under Accounting Standards Codification (ASC) Topic 350 Intangibles Goodwill and Other.
+While operating profit for the first quarter of 2009 was in line with the Company s first quarter 2009 operating profit forecast, the Company s consolidated operating profit for the second quarter 2009 was below its second quarter 2009 forecast.
+As a result of the substantial decline in the worldwide rig count, and the decline in actual/forecasted results compared to the original 2009 forecast, the Company concluded that events or circumstances had occurred indicating that goodwill and other indefinite-lived intangible assets might be impaired as described under Accounting Standards Codification (ASC) Topic 350 Intangibles Goodwill and Other .

 Therefore, the Company performed its interim impairment test of goodwill for all its reporting units at the end of the second quarter of 2009.
 The implied fair value of goodwill is determined by deducting the fair value of a reporting unit s identifiable assets and liabilities from the fair value of that reporting unit as a whole.
-Fair value of the reporting units is determined in accordance with ASC Topic 820 Fair Value Measurements and Disclosures-using significant unobservable inputs, or level 3 in the fair value hierarchy.
+Fair value of the reporting units is determined in accordance with ASC Topic 820 Fair Value Measurements and Disclosures using significant unobservable inputs, or level 3 in the fair value hierarchy.
 These inputs are based on internal management estimates, forecasts and judgments, using a combination of three methods: discounted cash flow, comparable companies, and representative transactions.
-While the Company primarily uses the discounted cash flow method to assess fair value, the Company uses the comparable companies and representative transaction methods to validate the discounted cash flow analysis and further support management-s expectations, where possible.
+While the Company primarily uses the discounted cash flow method to assess fair value, the Company uses the comparable companies and further support management s transactions, where possible.